 - Share the awesome.
 Refer-a-friend.

-- Give your friends a (percent%) discount. & You get a ($dollar amount) gift card when they make a purchase.
+- Give your friends a (percent%) discount and you get a ($dollar amount) gift card when they make a purchase.

-- Share the love, give a friend ($dollar amount), receive ($dollar amount) yourself.
+- Share the love, give a friend ($dollar amount), and receive ($dollar amount) yourself.

 Inviting members to your referral program is important.
-These are the people who will bring in new customers, so you can see why sending your top customers an invite can be beneficial.
-Member invites can be done multiple ways, but for this example, we are going to cover member invites via email and social media.
+These are the people who will bring in new customer referrals, so you can see why sending your top customers an invite is beneficial.
+Member invites can be done multiple ways.
+For this example, we’re going to cover member invites via email and social media.
 Here are some things that an email invite should cover.
-If you want another good example, here is a free email template from Hubspot.

 - Use the referral program headline as the email subject.
-Use the referral program headline as the email subject.
 Imagine seeing a “Give $50, Get $50” in your inbox.
-You may just want to click it to see what you need to do to get $50.
+You’ll want to click it to see what you need to do to get $50.

-- Use the subject line as a quick way to mention that they are invited.
+- Use the subject line as a quick way to mention they’re invited.
 “You rock, so you’re invited to join!”
-This will make them feel like they are part of an exclusive club.
-How can you turn that down?
+This will make them feel like they are part of an exclusive club, how can you turn that down?

-- You could use their actions to further interest them too “Since you’ve already been sending us customers!”
-This will show that you notice their efforts!
+- You could use their actions to further interest them.
+This shows that you notice their efforts.

 Obviously, this is essential.
 Customers want to know what’s in it for them.
-So, even if your subject line flat out tells them what they can earn, be sure to reiterate it.
-So, if you sent a simple subject line like “Get $25 for helping us” be sure to explain what you’re talking about.
+Even if your subject line tells them what they can earn, be sure to reiterate it.
+If you sent a simple subject line like “Get $25 for helping us,” be sure to explain what you’re talking about.

 Simply explain what they need to do to sign up for the referral program.

-You need a quick and clear CTA “Sign up now!” or “Click here for more information”.
+You need a quick and clear CTA.
+“Sign up now” or “click here for more information” are great examples.

-So there are actually a ton of different points in which you can invite a customer to your referral program.
+There are lots of ways to invite customers to your referral program.
 Some of these actually double as program promotion techniques!
-You can do a mass invite, an individual invite, receipt invite or a remember us sort of invite.
-Think of these are a referral email template, set it up once and give a consistent experience to all your customers.
+You can do a “mass” invite, an “individual” invite, “receipt” invite, or a “remember us” sort of invite.
+Think of these as referral email templates, set them up once and give a consistent experience to all your customers.

-These work really well when you are first getting your referral program established with your customers.
-This typically occurs when you first launch your program, and you just want to invite anyone who has been a customer.
-This is more of an announcement type email, but hey you can roll the initial invite right in with it.
+These work well when you’re first establishing your referral program.
+You’ll want to send these our when you launch your referral program.
+This type of invite is more of an announcement type email.
 Let them know about the program and get them to sign up.
-Even if the program isn’t quite launched, you can get them to do a pre-signup.
+If the program isn’t quite launched, you can also get them to do a pre-signup.

-Here is a sample mass email message in action:
+Here is a sample “mass” invite in action: